anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Imagination is the living power and prime agent of all human perception.
+Quote: There are no secrets to success.
+It is the result of preparation, hard work, and learning from failure.

-By: Samuel Taylor Coleridge
+By: Colin Powell